Fetterman fends off attacks in Pennsylvania Democratic U.S. Senate Debate - NewsBreak

 The primary election for U.S. Senator from Pennsylvania is scheduled to take place on May 17.
 Voters must register to vote by May 2.

-To learn more about the candidates running for Pennsylvania’s open United States Senate seat, click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+To learn more about the candidates running for Pennsylvania’s open United States Senate seat, click here.